mayconfmelo/min-article/README.md

 requirements of the Brazilian Association of Technical Standards (ABNT, in Portuguese).
-The main advantage of this package, apart from the ABNT standard, is being able to manage, all by itself, almost all the mind-frying document structuration and its rules: just input the data anywhere and _min-article_ will find where it belongs, and will put it there.
+The main advantage of this package, apart from the ABNT standard, is being able to manage, all by itself, almost all the mind-frying document structure and its rules: just input the data anywhere and _min-article_ will find where it belongs, and will put it there.